BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

+TODO:

+1. Revise Section: Understanding the Descriptor (3.5)
+   * New Content: Descriptor Wallets
+   * New Content: Complex Descriptors
+   * Consider: Breaking into Two Sections

 # 3.5: Understanding the Descriptor

 > :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
 Caveat reader.